5argon/Minefield/README.md

 ![banner](.Documentation/images/banner.png)

-`Minefield` is a library (still in-development) to help you program a concise play mode test in Unity, plus a guideline to design the game so that it is testable by this library.
+`Minefield` is a library (still in-development) to help you program a concise **navigation** play mode test in Unity, plus a guideline to design the game so that it is testable by this library.

-It is designed so that **you won't have to press play mode button ever again**, but instead have the Unity Test Runner use `Minefield` to start the scene.
+It is designed so that you won't have to press play mode button ever again while developing navigation features in the scene.
+Instead have the Unity Test Runner use `Minefield` to start the scene.
 If you could make this into a habit, you already have all the tests by the time you finished making the scene. `Minefield` make it easier to stick to this rather than "give in" to the play button because it take less time to write the test.
-Most of the time you give up writing tests TDD style because it takes too much time and disrupt your scene creation flow.
+Most of the time you give up writing tests because it takes too much time and disrupt your scene creation flow.

+## Motivation and emphasis on navigations

+Long time ago I have a team of 4 members.
+Due to bad management often the work pile up on me when others are left idle with nothing to do.
+Every time I add any new feature, there is fear of regression which could popup somewhere in the game.
+The solution back then is I would ask Ben, my teammate : "We will ship this soon, you are currently free so could you **go to all scenes and push all buttons** in the game?"
+This "make sure everything works by mindlessly navigating around" test happen every release.
+And I believe almost all kind of games need this assurance, regardless of genre or the game's content.

+Fast forward to now, others all quit and got far more stable day job.
+No amount of money I could offer to them that's worth their time anymore compared to what they could earn.
+I need an automated testing library that could make *that kind of test* as fast as possible to survive alone.
+It may not be able to query and check for everything in Unity, and it may not able to do mocks, stubs, doubles, fakes, etc. But it has to be the fastest to code up a navigation test.

+The original requirements "go to all scenes and push all buttons" are satisfied by 2 main design of `Minefield` : an ability to use a single scene as a unit of test, and an ability to navigate when able to or otherwise wait for it.

+## Design

 This is an example of a complete test that try to go from title to mode select, select training mode, wait until character select screen comes up and ready, then check that there is no portrait for the 2nd player because it is a single player mode.